 - You can get quotes with several agents to get an idea of price.
-There is not only one whole life insurance policy to choose from, there are many.
-Be informed.
+There are many whole life insurance policies to choose from.

 Do not ever just buy whole life insurance because someone says its the best choice.
 Whole life insurance pays higher commissions to the broker, and may also include fees for the management of the investments.
 This is totally normal for investments, you will usually pay fees somewhere, but make sure you discuss these aspects with an advisor and have been well informed on your choices and what to expect.

 Asking your financial advisor or life insurance broker or agent questions will yield the best results for your long term.
 If you don't like how they handle your answers, find someone you are comfortable with.
 This is your life you're investing in and your family's security.

 Address concerns about fluctuating stock market prices, for example, ask your advisor what they think of what happened with universal life policies in the past 20 years.
 Make sure you are comfortable with the answers you get.
 Find out how your whole life policy will protect you and how the savings portion works.

 Being well informed will always protect you fully and a good advisor will not be annoyed with your life insurance questions but will be happy to thoroughly review your concerns and give you guidance.

 Additional consideration; if you really want to invest a couple of hundred dollars a month into "savings", you should speak to a financial advisor who can review a strategy that will benefit you best.
 Then once you have looked at all the options, make an informed decision.
 Whole life may be the best decision for you, but you need to explore all your options to know.